sobrase/offkub/README.md

 It disables swap, loads the `overlay` and `br_netfilter` modules, and enables IPv4 forwarding via `/etc/sysctl.d/k8s.conf`.
 These settings ensure that `kubeadm` passes preflight checks in fully air‑gapped deployments.

+Calico's manifest is applied in two phases.
+The playbook first installs its CustomResourceDefinitions and waits until the `FelixConfiguration` CRD becomes available before applying the rest of the resources.
+This avoids failures that can occur when the API server has not yet processed the CRDs during the initial apply.